-The inclusion of sustainability within our investment decision-making supports these objectives by considering material risks and opportunities across our asset classes to drive policyholder security, balance sheet stability and value-driven investment, as well as ensuring that we meet our sustainability, including climate commitments.
+The inclusion of sustainability within our investment decision-making supports these objectives by considering material risks and opportunities across our asset classes to drive policyholder security, balance sheet stability and value-driven investment, as well as ensuring that we meet our sustainability commitments.

-Alongside the inclusion of sustainability within our investment decision-making, Rothesay ensures that conflicts of interest that may arise as a result are identified and managed in line with our internal policies, procedures and guidelines relating to conflicts of interest.
+Alongside the inclusion of sustainability considerations within our investment decision-making, Rothesay ensures that conflicts of interest that may arise as a result are identified and managed in line with our internal policies, procedures and guidelines relating to conflicts of interest.
 This policy informs and is reflected in our Board Risk Appetite statements and all relevant internal policies.

-Market practice, regulatory expectations, and policy, as well as our commitments to sustainability-related initiatives, are evolving rapidly and therefore this policy will continue to evolve alongside these changing expectations.
+Market practice, regulatory expectations, and governmental policy are evolving rapidly and therefore this policy will continue to evolve alongside these changing expectations.
 It will be regularly reviewed and presented at least annually for approval by the Board.